fbpx

 Spring break can be a great time, but it is filled with opportunities for personal injury accidents.
 Just putting so many young people in one place means the likelihood of accidents goes up, then add in alcohol and late nights, and you have a recipe for trouble.

-However, with a few basic precautions, both students and parents can reduce their risks and get through spring break with fewer sleepless nights.
+However, with a few basic precautions, students and parents can reduce their risks and endure spring break with fewer sleepless nights.

 Common Spring Break Accidents